Email us on email@example.com

-View our Fees and charges here, our and Seasonal Pools here.
+View our fees and charges here, our swim programmes here, and seasonal pools here.

 The South Waikato Indoor Pool Complex

 The South Waikato Indoor Swimming Pool Complex was built in 1995 and officially opened on 11 February 1996.
 The doors did however, really open in December 1995!

 This complex consists of a main 25 metre by 13.3 metre pool with six lanes.
 However, provision for eight lanes is provided through extra lane anchors.
 The depth of the main pool varies from 1.05 metres to 2.2 metres.
 A tiered leisure pool with graduated depths up to a maximum depth of 0.9 metres consists of a sloping beach entry, waterfalls and bubble jets.
 There is also a hot spa and exercise spa pool adjacent to one another.
 The main pool is heated to 29 degrees during winter, the leisure pools are 33 degrees while the spa pool is a relaxing 39 degrees!
 Other facilities include a community room, a children's outdoor play area and BBQ and picnic surrounds adjacent to the building.
 For the rules of use follow this link.